mnori/multibit/README.md

 ### Introduction

+Hacked version with higher transaction fees and no QRcode dependency.

 MultiBit is a Simplified Payment Verification (SPV) Bitcoin desktop client.

 MultiBit is now in maintenance mode as it has largely been replaced by [MultiBit HD](https://multibit.org).
 To avoid confusion